-May be repeated each semester for up to eight hours of credit.
+May be repeated each semester for credit.
 Includes concerts on and off campus.
 Repertoire includes music from the Renaissance through the 20th century.
 (143, Fall only; 144, Spring only)

 151-152 Belhaven Chorale (1-1).
 Open to advanced singers by audition.